+AGM-84 Harpoon

-AGM-65 Maverick Brief: A tactical, TV- or IIR-guided air-to-surface missile carried by fighters and designed for use in close air support, interdiction, and defense suppression missions, having standoff capability and high probability of strike against a wide range of targets.
+sile carried by fighters and designed for use in close air support, interdiction, and defense suppression missions, having standoff capability and high probability of strike against a wide range of targets.

 Function: Air-to-surface guided missile.